mela-org/mela-command/README.md

 ```

 ### Bind framework
-Although the io.github.mela.command.core framework is efficient, simple, convenient to use and sufficient
+Although the core framework is efficient, simple, convenient to use and sufficient
 in many cases, it is not the main attraction of mela-command.

-The `bind` framework is a very high level abstraction of writing commands on
+The bind framework is a very high level abstraction of writing commands on
-top of the io.github.mela.command.core framework.
+top of the core framework.

-The framework's io.github.mela.command.core paradigm is **aspect-oriented programming (AOP)**.
+The framework's core paradigm is **aspect-oriented programming (AOP)**.
 This means that
 **argument mapping** (i.e., converting arguments to Java objects), **argument validation**
 (i.e., checking whether an argument fulfills certain conditions), **command interception**
 (i.e., checking whether the command can be executed in the first place) and